wsc1/proposal/design/go2draft-contracts.md

 It’s less clear what it permits in the function using this contract.
 For example, does it permit the function to call the `String` method and assign the result to a variable of empty interface type?

+TBD(wsc): it says that there is a return type to the method String

 ##### Pointer vs. value methods in contracts